horony/coffeewalk/README.md

 ## Preview

-Opening the web-app it should look something like this:
+Opening the web-app it should look something like the screenshots in the table below.

 Search window            |  Results window :-------------------------:|:-------------------------: